zeljkoobrenovic/grounded-architecture/_posts/2022-03-17-ai-operating-model.markdown

 * **Offering Recommendations and Suggestions:**
     Propose potential solutions, recommend suitable technologies or architectural patterns, suggest optimizations, and outline transition plans.
 However, the architects always retain the final validation and decision-making power.

-I believe that **Retrieval-Augmented Generation (RAG)** is a crucial technology for implementing GenAI in businesses.
+**Retrieval-Augmented Generation (RAG)** is a crucial technology for implementing GenAI in businesses.
 While standard GenAI models only generate responses based on their initial training data, RAG takes things a step further.
-It first searches for and retrieves relevant, up-to-date information from trusted sources within the company—such as internal documents, databases, or Enterprise Architecture repositories—before crafting a response.
-This approach ensures that the AI's output is grounded in current and reliable company data, making it much more valuable for decision-making.
+It first **searches for and retrieves** relevant, up-to-date information from trusted sources within the company—such as **internal documents**, **databases**, or **Enterprise Architecture repositories**—before crafting a response.
+This approach ensures that the AI's output is **grounded in current and reliable company data**, making it much more valuable for decision-making.

-RAG is vital for **making GenAI outputs trustworthy,** accurate, and relevant to the specific business context.
-It helps reduce AI "hallucinations" (incorrect or nonsensical outputs), ensures decisions are based on verified knowledge, and strengthens the data-driven foundation of Grounded Architecture.
+RAG is vital for making GenAI outputs more **trustworthy**, **accurate**, and **relevant to the specific business context**.
+It helps **reduce AI "hallucinations"**, ensures decisions are based on **verified knowledge**, and strengthens the **data-driven foundation** of Grounded Architecture.

 <br>
 ## Integrating GenAI with Grounded Architecture